galetaire/spahousing/pages/posts/money.md

 # Interpretation and observations

-Real estate, despite being a non-fungible asset, is the world’s biggest store of wealth.
-Currencies, despite offering unequal performance in terms of wealth preservation, are fungible assets that allow efficient exchange of value between individuals and collectives across the world.
+Real estate is the world’s biggest store of wealth.
+And wealth can be measured in different units of account, commonly currencies or money.
+However, not all money offers equal performance in terms of wealth preservation.

 # Data sources